-The Ethics and Leadership requirement equips you with the tools necessary for making ethical decisions in your adult and professional life.
+Courses carrying the Ethics and Leadership Flag equip you with the tools necessary for making ethical decisions in your adult and professional life.
 Courses carrying this flag expose you to ethical issues and to the process of applying ethical reasoning in real-life situations.

 What is an Ethics and Leadership Flag class like?

 Ethics and Leadership courses are taught in departments all over campus, both at the upper and lower divisions, and cover a wide variety of topics.
-For example, an Ethics and Leadership class might focus on ethical issues in the health care industry, ethical decision-making in times of war, or advertising ethics.
-No matter the topic, all Ethics and Leadership classes must meet the following requirement:
+No matter the course content, ethics is an important and explicit component of the course, not simply implied in controversial material.

 Each instructor will use the flag requirement in unique ways to enhance the class.
 You might be asked to think through case studies involving ethical issues or dilemmas, determine what actions you would take if pressured by a superior at work, or argue from multiple perspectives before asserting your own view.
 Any such activities are designed to help you master course content, increase your awareness of factors that bear on ethical decision-making, and equip you to be your best self in difficult situations.